NeonHo/CSMLNotebook/Machine Learning/papers/驾驭大模型：ChatGPT and beyond..md

 # Abstract
-- brief introduction of Chat GPT and Bert
+- brief introduction of ChatGPT and Bert
+- data's influence
+- The use and non-use cases of LLM
 -